chekkan/Contacts/README.md

 A TDD approach is used

-A contributer must only implement feautres that are listed in the Issues
+A contributor must only implement features that are listed in the Issues